Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

 \subsection{Detection and Localization}

-Given the final anomaly map $S$ by integrating each anomaly map $s_{i}$ in Eq. \ref{eq:final}, we can obtain anomaly detection and localization results by some frequently-used post-processing techniques.
-Following the previous works \cite{patchcore,SPADE,Padim}, the anomaly detection results $S^{D}$ are calculated by
+Given the final anomaly map $S^\dagger$ by integrating anomaly maps $S^{(j)}$ at each layer in \cref{eq:final}, we can obtain anomaly detection and localization results by some frequently-used post-processing techniques.
+Following the previous works \cite{patchcore,SPADE,Padim}, the anomaly detection results $S^{D}$ are calculated by:

-where $\mathcal{G}(\cdot, \sigma)$ denotes the Gaussian blur filter with $\sigma=6.8$, while $\varPhi$ indicates the global maximum operation.
-For anomaly localization result $S^{L}$, it can be directly obtained by employing the 0-1 normalization operation to the anomaly map $S$ without demanding other post-processing techniques.
+where $\mathcal{G}(\cdot, \sigma)$ denotes the Gaussian blur filter with $\sigma=6.8$ as default, while $\mathtt{max}$ indicates the global maximum operation.
+The anomaly localization result $S^{L}$ can be directly obtained by employing the 0-1 normalization operation to the anomaly map $S^\dagger$ without demanding other post-processing techniques.